 The Defendant was charged with failing to provide information contrary to s172(2) of the Road Traffic Act 1988 in respect of a motor vehicle used by a number of people to monitor badger culls.
 Franck secured the Defendant's acquittal.

-He is also committed to bringing strategic litigation relating to tax justice, migration and borders, and housing.
+He is committed to bringing strategic litigation relating to tax justice, migration and borders, and housing.

 Inquest touching on the deaths of Muhamadou Jagana and others (2018), representing five families and an Interested Party injured in the incident

 Five migrant labourers were killed when a shoddily constructed wall collapsed on them at a metal recycling plant in Birmingham.
 The inquest jury found that there was a “foreseeable risk” that the wall would collapse.
 Franck acted for the families of the five deceased, and for Tombong Camara Conteh, an Interested Party who had been badly injured in the collapse.